cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 1. The ever increasing length if tokens are transfered to zones other than the source:

 If a token is transfered `n` times via IBC to a sink chain, the token denom will contain `n` pairs of prefixes, as shown on the format example above.
-This is supposes a problem because, while port and channel identifiers don't have a cap on the maximum lenght, the SDK `Coin` type only accepts denoms up to 64 characters.
+This poses a problem because, while port and channel identifiers don't have a cap on the maximum lenght, the SDK `Coin` type only accepts denoms up to 64 characters.